Gateway API Adoption Guide

 ---

-# Application Team: HTTPRoute Only (Routing rules only)
+# Application team: manages HTTPRoute only (controls routing rules only)

 apiVersion: rbac.authorization.k8s.io/v1